Best of the Super Juniors: 2018

 The twenty-fifth Best of the Super Juniors started on May 18 and ended on June 4, 2018.
 The participants were revealed on May 7.
 In addition to NJPW regulars, the tournament also features Consejo Mundial de Lucha Libre (CMLL) wrestler Dragon Lee, Ring of Honor (ROH) wrestlers Marty Scurll, Flip Gordon and Chris Sabin, and independent wrestler ACH The final match between Taiji Ishimori and Hiromu Takahashi became the longest match in BOSJ history breaking the previous record from 2015.
 It was also the first time since 2011 that the final did not feature a gaijin wrestler.
 The final match was given a 51/2 star rating by Dave Meltzer of the Wrestling Observer Newsletter.
+After winning his first BoSJ, Takahashi defeated Will Ospreay for the championship at Dominion 6.9 in Osaka-jo Hall to begin his second reign.
+He then successfully defended his title against both men to defeat him in the tournament, only to vacate it shortly after the second at G1 Special in San Francisco due to Dragon Lee's Dragon Driver breaking his neck.